Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 As we can see, the current implementation does not restore the `query parameters` of a URL, but only the URL's `path`.

-To restore the `RouteInformation` correctly, we should implement a `RouteConfigurationLocationConverter` class with a `.convert()` method that converts the given `RouteConfiguration` instance to a URL location.
+To restore the `RouteInformation` correctly, we should implement a `RouteConfigurationLocationConverter` class with a `.convert()` method that converts the given `RouteConfiguration` instance to a location `String`.
 ```dart
 class RouteConfigurationLocationConverter {
   /// Converts the given [configuration] to a location [String].